Learn Python with Talk Python's 270 hours of courses

 10:09 You know, there's not really anything like that in the web or UI.

-10:14 You know, there's not a lot of areas where there's like organization that says, "Okay, we're going to try to find the popular projects and support them across organizations."
-Like people support flask, but they don't also support Django in the same sort of organization.
+10:14 You know, there's not a lot of areas where there's like organization that says, okay, we're going to try to find the popular projects and support them across organizations.

 10:28 Right.

-10:28 I think it's, it's also an opportunity for all the companies that are using those open source packages to give back.
+10:28 I think it's also an opportunity for all the companies that are using those open source packages to give back.

 10:49 Right.